carla-simulator/ros-bridge/README.md

 For more information about configuring a ROS environment see
 <http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment>

+#### Using ROS2

+In development

+To test the ROS2 implementation, the rmw_fasrtps_cpp RMW implementation should be used. (default with ROS2 standard installation).

 ## Start the ROS bridge

 First run the simulator (see carla documentation: <http://carla.readthedocs.io/en/latest/>)